May 14, 2020

 - Preventive care has suffered tremendously.
 You may have seen recent stories concerning lower rates of vaccination – measles in particular is a huge concern.
 We’ve had measles outbreaks here in Minnesota in recent years, and it won’t take much for us to lose herd immunity of measles.
 While not as well known, H. flu meningitis was a common illness early in my career, that is now also rare, because of infant vaccines.
 We need to catch up on all vaccinations to protect our population as a whole, particularly our children.

-We can now begin to think about catching up on important other aspects of health during this pandemic, because we’ve done so many things to decrease the community transmission of the coronavirus.
+We can now begin to think about a safe new normal and catching up on important other aspects of health during this pandemic, because we’ve done so many things to decrease the community transmission of the coronavirus.
 Staying at home combined with good social distancing, washing our hands frequently, wearing masks – these are all practices that have decreased the rapidity of the spread.

 Having said that, the virus is still spreading and infection rates continue to rise.
 We’ve shown that we can flatten this particular curve but we must remember that the most lethal hotspot outbreaks occur due to community spread, when people are unsure of how or when they became infected.
 These types of dangerous outbreaks happen when we set aside critical practices of physical distancing, handwashing, and wearing masks regardless of known exposure and to prevent infecting others when we are asymptomatic or pre-symptomatic.
 Unless we continue these practices – all of us – we’re going to go right back to where we were several weeks ago.

-As we begin to carefully re-open our clinics and our economy, we need to continue these steps to limit the spread.
+As we begin to carefully re-open our clinics and our economy, we need to continue these steps to limit the spread and continue a safe new normal atmosphere.
 Remember, there is currently no preventative medicine, and no vaccine for COVID-19.
 Our actions are what will build the new – and safe – normal.

 Claire Neely, MD, FAAP is the CEO and President of ICSI and a Minnesota healthcare leader for more than 30 years.
 Dr. Neely has been a Fellow of the American Academy of Pediatrics since 1995 and a board-certified Pediatrician since 1985.